Free Franchise Consulting – What That Means to You as a Franchise Buyer?

-Ultimately, nothing is free and after brief consideration, we can appreciate the difference between a consultant and a broker is clear.
+Ultimately, nothing is free.
+After due consideration, the difference between a consultant and a broker is clear.
 This is not to say brokers are necessarily deceptive.
 In fact, your free consultant is probably very sincere in their recommendations.
 But understand this.
 When a bad franchise purchase is made, the cost goes way beyond the “total initial investment”; a bad franchise purchase WILL BE LIFE ALTERING.
-If you want to read about some of the horror stories, here’s your source.
+If you want to read about franchise horror stories, here’s your source.
 When your guide is paid as a result of you buying a franchise, you must question whether everything is being done to protect your best interests.